Black Forest, the Bavarian Alps, and Austria Tour

 Please note: The guided tour through Neuschwanstein Castle incorporates climbing up and down a number of staircases and, as there are no elevators, the inside visit to the castle this morning may not be suitable for those with walking difficulties or limitations.

-Taking the beautiful Fern Pass across the Bavarian Alps we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
-There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobbled stone streets and the renowned Golden Roof.
-Later we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
-We then continue to Kirchberg where we stay for the next three wonderful nights.
+Taking the beautiful Fern Pass across the Bavarian Alps, we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
+There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobblestoned streets and the renowned Golden Roof.
+Later, we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
+We then continue to the delightful spa town Bad Reichenhall, where we stay four nights.

-There is nothing like a day exploring the Austrian Lakes District!
-After a leisurely start we spend the morning beside Lake Mondsee and visit the church made famous in the wedding scene of the film ‘The Sound of Music’.
-Later we drive deep into the Lakes District to enjoy lunchtime exploring the picturesque town of Hallstatt.
-Set on a rocky terrace jutting into the quiet dark water of the lake surrounded by towering peaks, this is considered the oldest inhabited village in Europe and perhaps the most beautiful in Austria.
-Our return journey to Salzburg takes us alongside Wolfgangsee (lake) and around Lake Fuschl.
-This evening we have included a farewell dinner at St Peter Stiftskeller, Salzburg’s oldest restaurant dating back to the 1500’s.
+Our day is spent exploring the Austrian Lakes District!
+After a leisurely start we explore the picturesque town of Hallstatt.
+Set on a rocky terrace jutting into the quiet dark water of the lake and surrounded by towering peaks, this is considered the oldest inhabited village in Europe and perhaps the most beautiful in Austria.
+Lunchtime is at leisure in St. Wolfgang, on the extraordinarily picturesque Lake Wolfgangsee.
+Our return journey to Bad Reichenhall takes us alongside Wolfgangsee (lake) and around Lake Fuschl.
+Your evening is free in Bad Reichenhall.

 Incredible Value Inclusions